 Step 3 – Updating the Database

 Before the update finishes, you eventually get prompted to update your database.
-To do this, follow the link below, leave the command line prompt open until you have updated your Database.
-Note that it is not always necessary to update the Database, depending from which version you are upgrading.
+To do this, follow the link below, and leave the command line prompt open until you have updated your Database.
+Note that it is not always necessary to update the Database, depending on which version you are upgrading.